storj-archived/blog/content/post/engineering/replication-bad.md

 ## Okay, erasure codes take less disk space.
 But isn’t repairing data more expensive?

-It’s true that replication makes repair simpler.
+It’s true that replication makes repair *simpler*.
 Every time a node is lost, only one of the remaining nodes is necessary for recovery.
 On the flip side, erasure codes require several nodes to be involved for each repair.
 Though this feels like a problem, it’s actually not.

 To understand why, let’s set up both scenarios, replication at 9x and erasure codes at *k* = 18, *n* = 36, and consider what it costs us.
 These numbers are chosen because they have similar durability (9x replication has six 9s of durability assuming 10% of node churn, and *k* = 18, *n* = 36 erasure coding has seven).
 We’ll consider what happens when we are storing a data block that is 18 MB and we suddenly lose one-third of our nodes.